rrennoir/PyAccEngineer/README.md

 ### Open the app

-- Use the start_PyAccEngineer.ps1 script
+- Use the start_PyAccEngineer.ps1 script (right click on it then run with powershell)

 or if you know what you are doing